By Dr. Nick Touran, Ph.D., P.E., 2020-01-12 , Reading time: 86 minutes

 San Onofre and Connecticut Yankee came online in 1968, and then somewhat of a deluge of orders became the majority of today’s nuclear fleet.

+PWRs for civilian nuclear-powered shipping were also developed.
 A land-based prototype for the NS Savannah merchant ship’s core was built and operated in Lynchburg, VA in February, 1960.
 This reactor had full-length fuel assemblies and provided information needed before finishing the NS Savannah plant.
+Side-note: we got a whole documentary about Savannah scanned.

 Nuclear-powered merchant ships could help decarbonize and clean up international shipping.
 However, the one such operating vessel is basically forbidden from most international ports.
 So either hearts and minds would have to be wholesale changed, or some kind of nuclear-powered deep-sea tugboat/barge system is needed to progress in this idea.